PlasticJustice/pokeIDcalc/README.md

 - Due to the destructive bit shift when calculating your TSV, calculating your TID or SID with it will yield multiple possible results.

 **Known Bugs:**

-- Sometimes certain text boxes will fail to be disabled.
 - It's not 100% accurate when calculating TID and SID

 **Example:**